cashTangoTangoCash/orgFixLinks/README.md

 I am a beginner with Github.
 I make no promises in terms of maintaining anything.
 The phrase 'the code is free, people are not' applies.
 You can at least fork.
 If I can comprehend your changes (far more likely if verbosely documented), I am much more likely to accept a pull request.
-Any change should get a corresponding test in the test script.
+A test in the test script orgFixLinksTest.py should be written for any nontrivial change.
 Submissions must respect intellectual property rights of work they are derived from (e.g. citing stackexchange).

 I put this project on Github because it would make me happy if someone found it useful.
 It would be exciting to see a better programmer improve on it.
 There